kenneth558/plant_resistance_primary_perception_IN_DEVELOPMENT/latest developments on this project.md

 <dl><dt>26 Aug 2019</dt></dl>I've decided that the USB cables that power this board contribute too much Vcc noise when they're worn from a lot of use, so a zener diode off U2 VREF is required.
 Learning from performing the diags, I also want to add a couple current limiting resistors, one each for U4 and U5.
 That means shifting board traces to make room where there seems to be no room.
 That will be PCB Rev 8.
 Rev 7 does work, though, if you can't wait.
 If you want to get PCB Rev 7 simply because Rev 8 isn't ready yet, you can air-bridge the zener diode on the Rev. 7 board if you want to.
 You would put the diode cathode end on pins 2 &/or 3 of U2, the anode end to GNDA, but you'll likely have to add a little bit of a wire to one end or the other or both of the diode.
 You'll have to do without the resistors, however.
 <dl><dt> </dt></dl>
-Another change forthcoming in Rev 8, and even more vital, is stackable U6 in order to obtain higher resolution by paralleling 5K U6's in a stack, less the SDO (MISO) pin 9's wich aren't connected to anywhere.
+Another change forthcoming in Rev 8, and even more vital, is stackable U6 in order to obtain higher resolution by paralleling 5K U6's in a stack, less the SDO (MISO) pin 9's which aren't connected to anything.

 <dl><dt>24 Aug 2019</dt></dl>The board now works fully at 5VDC after cleaning specks and other contamination from the area around U6.
 It is not fully stable at 3.3VDC when a transient overload condition occurs.
 Investigating this...